layerswap/layerswapapp/public/doc/blog/guides/Terms_of_Service.md

 1. LayerSwap acts as SaaS for matching users swaping digital assets across crypto exchanges and different chains.
 2. Users swap digital assets through LayerSwap Application from Liquidity Providers.
+3. LayerSwap is not custodian, all assets transfers are done P2P.

 ### **Registration and logging in**